 If you overbill a project, you’ll have an influx of cash up front, but nothing to cover expenses at the end of the project (when hidden costs tend to pop up).
 Underbilling doesn’t help either.
 It is best to keep your billing as close to your costs as possible, so you will always bring in enough cash to cover your expenses.

 10. Process change orders as quickly as possible

 Get approval for additional costs and other change orders as fast as possible so you can bill for them and collect as the costs come in.
 If you wait until the end of the job to bill, you won’t have the cash to cover the extra costs as they occur.

 Using your estimate and job schedule, you should be able to project cash flow needs for a job ahead of time.
 The more accurate your estimates are, the more accurate your cash flow projections will be.

 12. Speed up your closeout process

 Waiting months on final retainage payments, which might represent your total profit on the job, isn’t good for cash flow.
 You need those funds to pay business expenses and invest in your company.
 Speed up collection by turning in your closeout documents as promptly as possible.

-Managing cash flow is the key to survival in construction
+Managing cash flow is key to survival in construction

 Cash is king, as they say, and that means getting paid for the work you do.
 Making it easier for your customers to pay you, spreading out your payments for assets, and invoicing promptly are only a few of the things you can do to better manage your construction company’s cash flow.
-And always make sure your payment rights are protected.
+And always make sure to protect your payment rights.